 The aggregate purchase price for these acquisitions was allocated to the assets acquired and liabilities assumed consisting of tangible property and intangible assets and liabilities, based on the fair values estimated at the acquisition dates.
 The intangible assets consist of the value of the in-place leases at the properties at the time of acquisition, and the intangible liabilities consist of the value of a below-market lease at the time of acquisition.
-The value of the in-place leases will be amortized over the average remaining lease of each property at the time of acquisition (aggregate weighted average of 8.4 years at December 31, 2017).
+The value of the in-place leases of each property will be amortized over the remaining term of the respective lease at the time of acquisition (aggregate weighted average of 7.4 years at December 31, 2018).
 The below market lease, which is reflected below as below market intangibles will be amortized over the remaining term of the respective lease.
 The estimated aggregate allocation, including transaction costs, is as follows: